Belvedere College: Drama

 Drama productions form an integral part of Belvedere's year.
 Each academic year, there are four performances: a Junior Musical, a Senior Musical, a Drama Society production, and a First Year Play.
 Productions have included Les Misérables (school edition) in 2004, and the stage adaptation of Philip Pullman's His Dark Materials in 2007.
 Other productions of note include Bugsy Malone, The Adventures of Roderick Random, David Copperfield, Aladdin, Jesus Christ Superstar, A Funny Thing Happened on the Way to the Forum, The Wind in the Willows, Prince Caspian and The Voyage of the Dawn Treader, Treasure Island, The Lord of the Rings, Joseph and the Amazing Technicolor Dreamcoat, The Addams Family, West Side Storyand The Pirates of Penzance.

 In 2016, an original play entitled Children of the Rising was staged at the school.
 The play was written by a member of staff and was nominated for a Bord Gáis Energy Student Theatre Award for Best Overall Play.
 The play was based on the book Children of The Rising by Joe Duffy.

-Other activities
+Debating

 The school has debating societies in the English, Irish, Spanish, German, and French languages.
-Belvedere has won the all-Ireland schools debating competition (2005 among other years), the Denny Leinster Schools Senior Debating Championship in 2010, the L&H society Leinster Junior debating competition, and also the Alliance Française debating championship and Leinster Irish debating final.
+Belvedere won the all-Ireland schools debating competition in 2005, the Denny Leinster Schools Senior Debating Championship in 2010, the L&H society Leinster Junior debating competition, and also the Alliance Française debating championship and Leinster Irish debating final.

-Belvedere was successful in the last series of Blackboard Jungle, a popular television programme on RTÉ.
+Choir and orchestra

-The school's longstanding Concert Choir hosts the Annual Christmas Carol Service in December, and the Annual Musical Evening in May.
-The choir have undertaken recordings in RTÉ, and has been successful at both the Feis Ceoil and the Wesley Feis.
-The college orchestra has won events at both the Wesley Feis and the Feis Ceoil.
+The school's concert choir hosts an annual Christmas carol service in December, and an annual musical evening in May.
+The choir have undertaken recordings in RTÉ, and has had successes at both the Feis Ceoil and the Wesley Feis.
+The college orchestra has also won events at both the Wesley Feis and the Feis Ceoil.

+Environmental

-The school has an active urban farm, growing vegetables and housing bees.
-The farm won the Global High Schools Europe Category at the Zayed Future Energy Prize in 2017.
+The school has an urban farm, growing vegetables and housing bees.
+The farm won the Global High Schools Europe category at the Zayed Future Energy Prize in 2017.